mwmayerle/new_phax_machine/README.md

 To reactivate a user, simply re-invite them with the same email address they used previously.
 A user whose access has been reinstated will not be notified they have been granted access.
 After reinstating access to a user, the manager will have to go back and link them to fax numbers once again.

+If the Manager is leaving an organization, they may either edit their email address to a different email and have the new user do a password reset (which will send a reset token to the new email address), or the Admin may demote the manager and designate a new user as the manager.
+Organizations do not require a manager, and for smaller organizations that have a very small number of users and limited fax numbers this may be the best approach.

 ### Manager Dashboard
 The dashboard provides the manager with a summary of all fax numbers and their linked users.
 Managers link/unlink users to a fax numbers by clicking on the "Link/Unlink Users" button under each fax number.
 A table of all users currently linked to a fax number is shown next to each fax number.
 Managers may also add a label to their fax numbers by clicking on the fax number and entering a label.
 Below is the manager's view of Great Plains LLC.